CLI

 # Local directorydotagents add path:./my-skills/customdotagents remove

-Section titled “dotagents remove”dotagents remove <name|source> [-y]Remove a skill from agents.toml, delete it from disk, and update the lockfile.
+Section titled “dotagents remove”dotagents remove <name|source> [-y]Remove a skill or plugin from agents.toml, delete managed installed files, and

-You can also pass a source to remove all skills from that source.
-When removing
+update the lockfile.
+You can also pass a source to remove all skills and plugins

-a skill provided by a wildcard source, dotagents can add that skill to the
+from that source.
+When removing a skill provided by a wildcard source, dotagents

-wildcard exclude list.
+can add that skill to the wildcard exclude list.

 Options: